Before we move ahead with our thoughts on the Legendary Captain models, I’d like to tell a tale of how we came across these treasures….

 Each model now also has a nested concave dome for an eye, something that Firelock Games also did with its resin Fire on the Frontier model lines.
 This makes painting eyes much easier/possible compared to earlier metal lines that only have the impression of a socket.

-All this detail is a double edged sword however, as it can be time consuming to paint all the details, especially with how tiny some of them are.
-Anne Bonny has a cord around her waist that only about 2 mm is showing of, under her left arm.
+All this detail is a double-edged sword, however.
+The added detail can be time-consuming to paint, especially with how tiny some of them are.
+Anne Bonny has a cord around her waist with only about 2 mm showing under her left arm.
 Mary Read has the collar of her undershirt underneath the bandanna around her neck.

 John Rackham, possibly because of his nickname Calico Jack, has some of the most perplexing clothing, with cloth straps, knots, and layers, some of which I didn’t notice (and thusly missed) until he had long left my painting desk.